 How do I clean my electrostatic filter?

-1. Use a vacuum cleaner to remove any heavy buildup of dust and lint that may have accumulated.
+1. Use a vacuum cleaner to remove any heavy buildup of dust, lint, or pet hair that may have accumulated.

 2. Lay the filter flat and apply a dish-washing liquid detergent (Dawn, Joy, Palmolive, Ivory Liquid, etc.) on one side and then the other until the filter is soaked with the detergent.
 The amount of detergent required will be dependent upon the amount and type of pollutants held in the filter.
 A mixture of liquid detergent and water can be sprayed onto both sides.